LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs

 \subsection{Settings for Pre-training}

-We adopt Qwen-2.5-7B-Instruct~\citep{qwen2.5} as the backbone and follow the practice of FocusLLM~\citep{li2024focusllm} and Activation Beacon~\citep{zhang2024soaring} by freezing all backbone parameters and fully fine-tuning the additional attention layer.
+We adopt Qwen-2.5-7B-Instruct~\citep{qwen2.5} as the backbone and follow the practices of FocusLLM~\citep{li2024focusllm} and Activation Beacon~\citep{zhang2024soaring} by freezing all backbone parameters and fully fine-tuning the additional attention layer.
 Training is conducted on 32 NVIDIA A100 GPUs for one epoch over the entire pre-training corpora (see App.~\ref{app:training_data} for data construction).
-During pre-training, we adopt the optimization hyperparameters recommended by~\citet{li2024focusllm}, using BF16 mixed precision.
+During pre-training, we adopt the optimization hyperparameters recommended in~\citep{li2024focusllm}, using BF16 mixed precision.
 To reduce sensitivity to arbitrary neighbor ordering, we randomly permute each node’s neighbor order when constructing decoder inputs during pre-training, which encourages empirical permutation robustness.